aimms/how-to/Articles/350/350-install-AIMMS-elsewhere.rst

    :description: Guide to installing AIMMS in a custom location and making it available for all users.
    :keywords: AIMMS, installation, all users, disk drive, custom location

-Installing AIMMS is straightforward.
+Installing AIMMS Optimization Tooling is straightforward.
 Simply download your chosen version from the `AIMMS downloads page <https://www.aimms.com/support/downloads>`_ and run the installer, such as ``Aimms-4.73.1.3-x64-VS2017.exe``.
-This installs AIMMS in the default location: ``%localappdata%\AIMMS\IFA\Aimms\``.
+This installs AIMMS in the default location: ``%localappdata%\Local\AIMMS\IFA\Aimms``.

 We recommend also downloading and installing the `AIMMS Launcher <https://www.aimms.com/support/downloads#aimms-other-download>`_ from the same page.
 The AIMMS Launcher offers the following features: